 Of course we take some photos at the “Dakar monument”.

 Day 9.
 To Oruro 320 km, 0% offroad

-In the morning we leave Uyuni behind us and passing several small villages and a 150 meter river-crossing (no bridge) we make our way to Oruro, famous for its markets and grill-restaurants
+In the morning we leave Uyuni behind us and passing several small villages, we make our way to Oruro, famous for its markets and grill-restaurants

 Day 10.
 To Copacabana, Lake Titicaca 360 km, 20% offroad

 To avoid the chaotic traffic of El Alto (basically a overgrown slum with more than a million inhabitants) we take a short-cut towards Lake Titicaca.
 Crossing the crystal-blue waters to the peninsula of famous Copacabana on a pontoon, we enjoy views of snow-capped mountains over the clear blue lake.

 Day 11.
 “The island of the Sun” and "The island of the Moon"

 Exchanging our bikes for a boat, we visit 2 legendary islands from the Inca times.
 On the island of the Sun we make a short hike with fantastic views of the mountains that border lake Titicaca.

 Day 12.
 To La Paz (alt.
 3,600 mtr.)
 145 km, 0% offroad